The Astrology Podcast

 DRH: Yeah, 100%.
 100%.

 CB: Yeah.
 Awesome.
 All right.
 Well, thank you so much for joining me today.
 I know I could actually keep talking to you all day, but I know you have to go.
-So we might wanna wrap up this episode for today.
+We might wanna wrap up this episode for today.
 But thanks a lot for giving that talk.
 I hope people check out your website and buy the lecture where you go into much more detail from the NORWAC lecture about some of these topics and some of the philosophy behind it, as well as some of the exercises and other things like that.
 So, yeah, keep it up.
 And I look forward to seeing where you take this work in the future.

 DRH: Yeah.
 Thank you for having me, Chris.
 It’s great to have a conversation with you.
 That was one of the things of just NORWAC happening digitally.
 I feel like we didn’t get to have a good hang.
 So, glad that this happened.